<-- previous page Table of Contents Index next page -->

 a placeholder that takes up time, but doesn't print anything.
 It is useful

 when a certain voice only has notes during part of the measure.
 It can also

 be useful for specifying "pickup" measures to account for the time before

 the first note in the measure.
 For example:

 // a pickup measure 1: 2.s;8.c;16d; bar 1: e;g;e;c; endbar

 If all voices contain spaces, no space is actually taken up on output.
 Most of the time, this will be what you want.
 For example, when you are using space for a pickup, the space is just to add up to a measure, and you don't want any actual blank space at the beginning of the piece.
 Once in a while, however, you may want space to actually be allocated on output, perhaps to be able to allow space for some special notation.
-In that case, you prefix the "s" with a "u" to indicate an uncollapseable space.
-Formidi.html MIDI, normal space is squeezed out to take no time, whereas uncollapseable space essentially becomes a rest.
+In that case, you prefix the "s" with a "u" to indicate an uncollapsible space.
+For MIDI, normal space is squeezed out to take no time, whereas uncollapsible space essentially becomes a rest.

 If a given voice is omitted for a particular measure, Mup normally defaults to a measure of space, but you can make it default to something else (most commonly a measure of rest) by setting the emptymeas parameter.